microsoft/frontend-bootcamp/step2-04/demo/README.md

 ### Consume context from a Class Component

-Inside the children components, like the `<TodoHeader>` component, the value can be access from the component's `context` prop like this:
+Inside a class-based child component, such as the `<TodoHeader>` component, the value can be accessed from the component's `context` property like this:

 ```js
 class TodoHeader extends React.Component {